-How can I calculate the size of an uncompressed, and TIFF - Group 4 compressed bitonal scanned image?
+How to calculate the size of an uncompressed, and a TIFF Group 4 compressed, bitonal scanned image

 All scanned images consist of rows of pixels.
 In bitonal (black and white) images, each of these pixels is represented by 1 bit of data.

 The image resolution is measured in pixels (or dots) per inch.
 The most technically correct way to display the resolution is to indicate both the horizontal resolution and vertical resolution.

 However, when the horizontal resolution matches the vertical resolution, it is common to express the resolution using a single number that applies to both the horizontal and vertical resolutions:

 The formula for calculating the size of a uncompressed image is:

 Width (in inches) x horizontal DPI x Height (in inches) x vertical DPI x bit depth / 8 (bits in a Byte) / 1024 (Bytes in a KB)

 When scanning a letter sized (8.5x11 inch) page at 200dpi, black and white:

 8.5 x 200 x 11 x 200 x 1 = 3,740,000 bits